 Now let’s look at the Olympic Lover from the viewpoint of a man feeling a compulsion to absolutely maximize his wife’s pleasure.
 Sex becomes something less that you do with her, and more something that you are doing to her.
 Is this self-sacrificing love, or is it just pride?
 There’s sometimes a fine line between genuinely desiring to pursue her delight because you love her and pursuing it because it is a manifestation of your own power.
 The desire to be incredibly powerful in bestowing pleasure on her (to the point where she is “beside herself” – ecstatic) can be fundamentally selfish rather than loving.
 Without obsessing about it, we should be aware that there is a danger of desire to dominate lurking in sex – even when it is not done in a “dominating” manner.
 The point is that, in this process, it is so easy to view your wife as an object to be manipulated in order to demonstrate (to your own self) your power or capacity.

 Moreover (men just can’t understand this) she may prefer a “non-max” sexual intercourse to a “max” one.
 For example, there seems to be endless debate about the relative physical intensity or pleasure of different forms of feminine orgasm: e.g., clitoral and G-spot and vaginal orgasms.
-(The differences and debate are described in the Wikipedia article on orgasm.)
-But, the debate often focuses on merely physical pleasure, without attending to the psychological dimension that is so central to the whole experience.
+(For more on orgasm, see here.)
+But the debate often focuses on merely physical pleasure, without attending to the psychological dimension that is so central to the whole experience.
 Some scientific studies provide evidence that penile-vaginal intercourse is the best for sexual satisfaction, health, and well-being.
 (See here, for example.)
 Could it be that the physical union of vaginal intercourse brings with it a "unitive" psychological dimension that is key for a woman's sexual satisfaction in the context of a personal (especially marital) context?
 If so, then, how much does your wife’s preference for something less “max” physically enter into your judgment about how to act?

 Another factor that a husband should consider, by the way, is that a wife can be quite happy with sex even if the sexual act is not orgasmic for her, or only mildly so.
 What the act signifies or represents – your mutual affection – may be more important for her than the orgasmic intensity.
 (Of course, no husband would feel happy if he were consistently not giving her an intense sexual experience.)